-Association with Sports.
 Fevicol associated itself with Pro Kabaddi League, seeing that Kabbadi is a sport integral to India’s culture.
 The brand association included on-air and on-ground integration where the line ‘Fevicol Ki Pakad, Chhootegi Nahin’ was shown displayed on LED screens in the arena and on TV during the live matches when a tackle results in the entrapment of the raider player.
-Further, it involved the airing of the classic Fevicol TVC ‘Haisha ad’ apart from on-air animated pushbacks on Star Sports and Star Gold.
+Furthermore, it involved the airing of the classic Fevicol ‘Haisha ad’ apart from on-air animated pushbacks on Star Sports and Star Gold.
 Kabbadi is an ideal game for Fevicol to associate considering the fact that it involves strongholds, tackles, and bonds that are in line with the brand’s messaging of strong bonding.

-Initiatives.
 Fevicol undertakes many initiatives for the community under the Fevicol Champions’ Club (FCC).
 It is a pan-India social platform that brings woodworking contractors together to boost their personal and professional growth.
 People of the woodworking industry learn new techniques, build networks, and earn recognition for their work.
-Since its inception, it now does something for all its stakeholders including contractors, their families, carpenters, dealers, employees of Fevicol, and the general public.
+Since its inception, it now does something for all its stakeholders, including contractors, their families, carpenters, dealers, employees of Fevicol, and the general public.

 The Customer-Based Brand Equity Pyramid (CBBE)

-Fevicol enjoys high brand awareness, brand recall and high customer loyalty.
+Fevicol enjoys high brand awareness, brand recognition and high customer loyalty.
 Figure 11 highlights the key aspects of the Fevicol CBBE pyramid.

 The Fevicol brand audit reveals that the brand has developed high brand equity with time through both product and market innovation.
 But there are still areas of improvement which can be looked upon as opportunity areas for the brand.

 Diversification into other types of adhesives:

 - Foreign players like Mod-Podge and Elmer’s have entered the Indian market and might pose as serious competitors to Fevicol in the coming years.
 It should thus, enter into their segments by coming up with offerings similar to theirs.

 - Other local players that have existed in the country for office supplies are starting to enter the adhesive business.
 This can give serious competition to Fevicol as well.
 To protect its market share, it can diversify into that segment to which these companies are catering.